-Researchers discuss broad impact of HIV-testing guideline changesFebruary 22nd, 2013 in HIV & AIDS /
+Researchers discuss broad impact of HIV-testing guideline changesFebruary 22, 2013 in Medicine & Health / HIV & AIDS

 University at Albany and Weill Cornell Medical College researchers discuss proposed changes in HIV-Testing guidelines by the U.S. Preventive Services Task Force (USPSTF) in a perspective article in the March 7 issue of the New England Journal of Medicine.
 Authors Erika G. Martin, assistant professor of public administration and policy at UAlbany's Rockefeller College and fellow at the Rockefeller Institute of Government, and Dr. Bruce R. Schackman, associate professor of public health and chief of the Division of Health Policy at Weill Cornell, address the broad impact the changes will have on the health care of HIV-infected patients.

 The perspective article, "Updating the HIV-Testing Guidelines—A Modest Change with Major Consequences," argues that changes to proposed guidelines—including assigning a grade A recommendation to screening for HIV in the general population 15 to 65 years of age—will have significant implications for the way HIV testing is financed, largely due to the implementation of the Affordable Care Act.
 If the grade A recommendation is adopted, most individuals of this age who have public or private health insurance coverage will be able to receive an HIV test without any out-of-pocket cost.